j0nk0/ransomware/README.md

 The window that you see can be hidden using the `HIDDEN` option described in the compilation section.

 After download, extract and start the Tor proxy, the malware waits until the tor bootstrapping is done and then proceed with the key exchange with the server.
 The client/server handshake takes place and the client payload, encrypted with an RSA-4096 public key must be correctly decrypted on the server.
-The victim identification and encryption keys are stored in a Golang embedded database called BoltDB (it also persists on disk).
-When completed we get into the find, match and encrypt phase, up to N-cores workers start to encrypt files matched by the patterns defined.
-This proccess is really quick and in seconds all of your files will be gone.
+The victims identification and encryption keys are stored in a Golang embedded database called BoltDB (it also persists on disk).
+When completed we get into the "find, match and encrypt phase", up to N-cores workers start to encrypt files matched by the patterns defined.
+This proccess is really quick and in seconds all of your files will be encrypted.

 The encryption key exchanged with the server was used to encrypt all of your files.
 Each file has a random primitive called [IV](https://en.wikipedia.org/wiki/Initialization_vector), generated individually and saved as the first 16 bytes of the encrypted content.
 The algorithm used is AES-256-CTR, a good AES cypher with streaming mode of operation such that the file size is left intact.

-The only two sources of information available about what just happen are the `READ_TO_DECRYPT.html` and `FILES_ENCRYPTED.html` in the Desktop.
+The only two sources of information available about what just happen are saved on the Desktop: the `READ_TO_DECRYPT.html` and `FILES_ENCRYPTED.html` files.

 In theory, to decrypt your files you need to send an amount of BTC to the attacker's wallet, followed by a contact sending your ID(located on the file created on desktop).
-If the attacker can confirm your payment it will possibly(or maybe not) return your encryption key and the `unlocker.exe` and you can use then to recover your files.
+If the attacker confirms your payment, it will return your encryption key which can be used with the `unlocker.exe` to recover/decrypt your files.
 This exchange can be accomplished in several ways and WILL NOT be implemented in this project for obvious reasons.

 Let's suppose you get your encryption key back.
 To recover the correct key point to the following url: